brightsign/video-mode-plugin/README.md

 A BrightSign plugin that changes the video resolution, frame rate, color space and color depth.

-SetSingleScreenVideoMode.brs for non-series 5 single screen players.
+SetSingleScreenVideoMode.brs is used for series 4 and below.
-SetMultiScreensVideoMode.brs for series 5 multi screens players.
+SetMultiScreensVideoMode.brs is used for series 5 players. videomode_plugin.brs is a alternative example that you can configure videoMode for series 4 and below via Plugin Message Usage.

 # VideoMode Plugin Usage